 With the wave of new development, Pasila will become a real Power District both nationally and internationally.
 New traffic plans and construction activity will simply transform the area – ensuring that Pasila is fully upgraded for the future.

 The two land owners, the State of Finland and the City of Helsinki, have the same goal: help Central Pasila achieve its full potential.
 Realised in phases, Central Pasila will take shape gradually, targeting the best possible outcome.
 The “heavy lifting”, so to speak – creating the crucial infrastructure to the tune of € 200 million – has already been taken care of.

 Pasila holds unprecedented opportunities also in the field of high-rise construction.
-The Helsinki High-rise Competition has been finalized.
-YIT’s proposal Trigoni has been put forward as the winner of the international Pasila Tower Area architecture and implementation competition.
+The Helsinki High-rise Competition was finalized in autumn 2018.
+YIT’s proposal Trigoni was put forward as the winner of the international Pasila Tower Area architecture and implementation competition.

 The winning proposal Trigoni comprises nine tower buildings to be built on the south side of Pasila Bridge.
 Two of the towers, comprising 51 and 40 storeys respectively, are to be located in the Start-Up Area.
 The Start-Up Area has a permitted building volume of approximately 67,000 floor square metres, encompassing commercial premises, office spaces and homes.
 The value of the Start-Up Area will be approximately 500 million euros.
 The entire Tower Area consists of 150,000 to 200,000 floor square metres, including residential, commercial and office premises.

 The implementation contract on first phase of Trigoni project was signed in February 2019 between the City of Helsinki, Senate Properties and YIT.